NestorMancilla/dijet/README.txt

 (To-do: Downdload Summer23 and ReReco samples.
 Not yet done for ZeroBias at least) (To-do: QG SFs and response)

+// v108.
+Run 2024G using new GoldenRuns_378981to385863_DCSRuns_378981to386319.
+Including abseta<1.3 and new histograms:
+//       fixedGridRhoFastjetCentral and fixedGridRhoFastjetCentralChargedPileUp.
+// v107.
+Adding pt selection for the trigger (ptmin, ptmax) and eta selection.
 // v106.
 Process Winter24MGV14 and 2024G to compare PU reweighting.
 // v105.
 Process Winter24MGV14 and 2024D to compare PU reweighting.
 // v104.
 Adding the histograms per trigger to compare the PFJet500 results.
 Running 2024F and 2024E.
 Winter24MGV14 using PHJet500 for the RW.